redis/docs/content/operate/oss_and_stack/install/install-redis/install-redis-on-mac-os.md

 ---
+categories:
+- docs
+- operate
+- stack
+- oss
 description: Use Homebrew to install and start Redis on macOS
 linkTitle: MacOS
 title: Install Redis on macOS
 weight: 1
 ---

 This guide shows you how to install Redis on macOS using Homebrew.
 Homebrew is the easiest way to install Redis on macOS.
-If you'd prefer to build Redis from the source files on macOS, see [Installing Redis from Source](/operate/oss_and_stack/install/install-redis/install-redis-from-source).
+If you'd prefer to build Redis from the source files on macOS, see [Installing Redis from Source]({{< relref "/operate/oss_and_stack/install/install-redis/install-redis-from-source" >}}).

 ## Prerequisites